-Financial planning and education is important for everyone and not specific to professional athletes, but there are certain specificities of a professional sports career that make it important to have some basic knowledge of finance.
+Financial planning and education are important for everyone and not specific to professional athletes, but there are certain specificities of a professional sports career that make it important to have some basic knowledge of finance.

 Have a look at these examples:

 The average individual…